 - And much much more (which you will be learning about below).

-With the beard comb, you are limited to just unsolving the beard snatches and detangling, but that’s about it.
+With the beard comb, you are limited to just unsolving the beard snatches and detangling, but that’s about it (which is why we believe that a beard brush is a much more versatile tool).

 Note that this article doesn’t cover heated beard brushes, we have our own review of the best beard straighteners for those.